Measurement

 Case Study: Buffer’s Stage-Relevant Metrics

-Buffer, a growth stage SaaS company, prioritized Average Revenue Per User (ARPU), Churn Rate, and Customer Lifetime Value (CLTV).
+Buffer, a growth-stage SaaS company, prioritized Average Revenue Per User (ARPU), customer churn rate, and Customer Lifetime Value (CLTV).
 These metrics helped inform pricing and customer success strategies for sustainable growth.
 Since using these metrics, Buffer has doubled ARR to more than $20M.

 5. Reliability